-The JPEG 2000 compression algorithm may be implemented on PDS archive volumes in one of two ways: 1) as a bare codestream, or 2) as a bare-compressed codestream encapsulated by the JP2 binary wrapper.
+The JPEG 2000 compression algorithm may must be implemented on PDS archive volumes in one of two ways: 1) as a bare codestream, or 2) as a bare codestream encapsulated by the JP2 binary wrapper (ie., not as a bare codestream).

-In either case, only lossless compression may be used.
+In either case, oOnly lossless compression may be used.

-Furthermore, the syntax and features of the compressed codestream must conmform to part 1, the "Core coding system", of the ISO/IEC specification defining JPEG 2000, namely 15444-1.
+Furthermore, the syntax and features of the compressed codestream must conform to part 1, the "Core coding system", of the ISO/IEC specification defining JPEG 2000, namely 15444-1.

-UThe use of the JPEG 2000 compression algorithm and format is restricted to image data.
+Use of the JPEG 2000 compression algorithm and format is restricted to derived image data where the source, or "EDR," products have been archived in an uncompressed format.